Ravi-1105/Copy-File/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Define the Function: Start by defining the function copy that takes two parameters: fname and newfile.
 ### Step 2:
+Open the Source File: Use the open() function to open the source file (fname) in read mode.
+Use a context manager (with statement) to ensure that the file is properly closed after reading.
 ### Step 3:
+Open the Destination File: Similarly, open the destination file (newfile) in write mode.
+Again, use a context manager to ensure proper file handling.
 ### Step 4:
+Read Data from Source File: Use the read() method to read the contents of the source file (fp) and store it in a variable (data).
 ### Step 5:
+Write Data to Destination File: Use the write() method to write the contents of the data variable to the destination file (fp1).
+This effectively copies the contents of the source file to the destination file.
 ### Step 6:
+Close Files: Close both files using the context managers to ensure that all resources are properly released.

 ## PROGRAM:
 ```